egres1982/data-engineering-for-aws-immersion-day/README.md

 ### Parquet copy continued

 * The population could be scripted easily; there are also a few different patterns that could be followed.
-Below is a script which issues a seperate copy command for each partition where the **type=green**.
-Once complete, seperate scripts would need to be used for other **type** partitions.
+Below is a script which issues a separate copy command for each partition where the **type=green**.
+Once complete, separate scripts would need to be used for other **type** partitions.

 ````
 COPY workshop_das.taxi_loader FROM 's3://us-west-2.serverless-analytics/canonical/NY-Pub/year=2015/month=10/type=green' IAM_ROLE '[Your-Redshift_Role_ARN]' FORMAT AS PARQUET;